Like no other beast, the deer is an animal of many contrasts.

 To have such self-awareness is an incredibly powerful asset, as it makes us more considerate and thoughtful to the needs of others.
-And ultimately, that benefits ourselves just as much as those around us!
+And ultimately, that benefits us just as much as those around us!

 The Ultimate Symbolism Of The Mythical, Magical Deer

 The manifestation in your life or in your dreams of the mythical, magical deer is always highly significant.